Welcome to YOUthDIG!

 Have a look at the Youth Messages from YOUthDIG participants.

-YOUthDIG Travel Policy 2025
+YOUthDIG Travel Policy 2026

-• To be eligible for the travel and accommodation grants, you must complete all components of YOUthDIG and EuroDIG.
+• To be eligible for the travel and/or accommodation grants, you must complete all components of YOUthDIG and EuroDIG.
 This includes attending all online webinars, all in-person YOUthDIG days, all in-person EuroDIG days, including the YOUthDIG Keynote speech during EuroDIG, and other mandatory sessions during EuroDIG as will be indicated in further correspondence.
 Attendance will be recorded.

 • You will pay your travel in advance and we reimburse you on successful completion after the event.